Policies and Procedures

 Express feelings and thoughts

-· Bereaved children should feel comfortable expressing all feelings and thoughts associated with grief, such as anger, sadness, guilt and anxiety and to be helped to find appropriate ways to do this.
+· Bereaved children should feel comfortable expressing all feelings and thoughts associated with grief, such as anger, sadness, guilt, and anxiety and to be helped to find appropriate ways to do this.

-Remember the person who has died
+Remember the person who has died.

 · Bereaved children have a right to remember the person who has died for the rest of their lives if they wish to do so.
 This may involve re-living memories (both the good and the difficult) so that the person becomes a comfortable part of the child’s continuing life story.